o3de/o3de.org/content/blog/posts/vectors-matrices-matrix-order.md

 }
 ```

 You may have noticed that the code for both snippets is identical, bar some flipping of variable names for clarity.
-Remember that the product of a row vector with a given matrix is the same as the product of a column vector of the transpose of that same matrix:
+Remember that the product of a row vector with a given matrix is the transpose of the product between a column vector and the transpose of that same matrix:

 $$
 \vec{r} \cdot \mathbf{M} = (\mathbf{M^T} \cdot \vec{c})^\mathbf{T}}